SpikeInterface/spikeinterface/doc/modules/exporters.rst

 Exporting to Pynapple
 ---------------------

-The python package `Pynapple <https://pynapple.org/>`_ is often used for combining ephys and behavioral data.
+The Python package `Pynapple <https://pynapple.org/>`_ is often used for combining ephys and behavioral data.
 It can be used to decode behavior, make tuning curves, compute spectrograms, and more!
 The :py:func:`~spikeinterface.exporters.to_pynapple_tsgroup` function allows you to convert a SortingAnalyzer to Pynapple's ``TsGroup`` object on the fly.